Platform-OS/platformos-check/docs/checks/img_width_and_height.md

 **NOTE:** The CSS `width` of the `img` should _also_ be set for the image to be responsive.

-## Check Options
+## Configuration Options

-The default configuration for this check is the following:
+The default configuration for this check:

 ```yaml
 ImgWidthAndHeight:
   enabled: true
 ```

-## When Not To Use It
+## Disabling This Check - When Not To Use It

 You can avoid content layout shift without `width` and `height` attributes in certain cases: